fbpx

 WHAT ADVICE WOULD YOU GIVE YOUR YOUNGER SELF?

-I would say never stop believing in yourself, trust your gut 100% of the time, your life is going to be beautiful just keep going.
+Never stop believing in yourself.
+Trust your gut 100% of the time.
+Your life is going to be beautiful; keep going.

 DO YOU HAVE ANY WORDS OF WISDOM FOR YOUNGER WOMEN?

-I think we must have our voice and younger women need to find the ability to help bring up one another rather than letting anybody pit us against each other.
-Also not letting decision makers choose things for us, we must stand up for ourselves and we must be able to say ‘No this is not a choice that you can make for us’.
-We can do this, this is our life, these are our bodies, and we get to make the choices.
+We must have our voice, and younger women must find the ability to help bring up one another rather than letting anybody pit us against each other.
+Also, we must not let decision-makers choose things for us.
+We must stand up for ourselves and say, ‘No, this is not a choice you can make for us.’
+We can do this.
+This is our life; these are our bodies, and we get to make the choices.

-In the workplace, when you get in an environment where it’s male-dominated really, it’s like you must work twice as hard still to be noticed.
-Finding a person who will advocate for you, and find your allies, it’s very important to do that.
-Make sure that you stick with women who want to help you, not work against you.
+In the workplace, when you get in a male-dominated environment, it’s like you must work twice as hard to be noticed.
+Find a person who will advocate for you and find your allies.
+It’s important to do that.
+Make sure you stick with women who want to help you, not work against you.

 WHAT IS A TRAIT YOU ARE MOST PROUD OF?

-I accept people without any judgment whatsoever, I always want to get to know people.
-I learned early on that you could never judge a book by its cover, so I always want to make sure that I have no preconceived ideas.
+I accept people without judgment; I always want to get to know people.
+I learned early on that you could never judge a book by its cover, so I always want to ensure I have no preconceived ideas.

 WHAT IS YOUR MOTTO OR FAVORITE QUOTE?

-The most important thing to me is ‘do what you say you’re going to do’.
-To me that just says so much about integrity and what kind of person you are.
+The most important thing to me is ‘do what you say you’re going to do.’
+That just says so much about integrity and what kind of person you are.
+And: ‘Treat others how you want to be treated.’

 WHAT DO YOU MOST VALUE IN YOUR FRIENDS?

-Honesty and people who tell you like it is.
-If they can see that you’re going to make a bad choice, not be afraid to check you on it rather than just say that’s good.
+Honesty and people who tell me like it is.
+If they can see that I’m going to make a wrong choice, they will not be afraid to check me on it rather than say that it’s good.
 But challenge me.

 HOW DID YOU CHANGE OVER THE YEARS?

-I changed over the years through perspective.
-I think that in every stage you think you can see what’s going on with somebody else’s life, and you can relate to that until you’re in it and it opens a whole other room.
+Over the years, I have changed through perspective.
+In every stage, you think you can see what’s going on with somebody else’s life, and you can relate to that until you’re in it, and it opens a whole other room.

 Gaining from other people’s perspectives, hearing their stories and how that impacts you, I’ve taken in a lot of that, especially over the last 20 years of talking to people.
 It really opened my eyes when people talk about what privilege really means.
-Or when they talk about the different styles of life they are in, their values, religious thoughts, all that stuff.
-I like to take it all in and I think I’m more open to it now than before.
-There are so many things that are coming in and changing, that you have to continue to adapt and look at the perspectives.
+Or when they talk about the different styles of life they are in, their values, religious thoughts, and all that stuff.
+I like to take it all in and am more open to it now than before.
+So many things are changing, so you must continue to adapt and look at the perspectives.
 And grow in that sense of understanding.

 IF YOU COULD CHANGE ONE THING ABOUT YOURSELF, WHAT WOULD IT BE?

 I went back to school a little over a year ago.
-I’m studying for my MBA and wish I would have gone back to school when I was younger rather than waiting this long.
+I’m studying for my MBA and wish I had returned to school when I was younger rather than waiting this long.
 It’s tougher to learn the older you get.
 Also, technology has changed so much.
-Everything is online now, nothing is in person, it’s completely different from when I was in college.
+Everything is online now; nothing is in person; it’s completely different from when I was in college.
 I’m giving myself two to three years to get it all done.

 WHAT DO YOU HOPE FOR THE FUTURE GENERATIONS?

 I hope that the planet survives.
 I feel like a lot of our decisions, at least in this country, are made from a profit standpoint.
-Hopefully, future generations could get past that and really work towards the greater good of the people and understand people are the resources.
+Hopefully, future generations will get past that, work towards the greater good of the people, and understand that people are the resources.
 It’s like asking for World Peace.

-I hope that instead of being so divided we could open a healthier dialogue and we don’t continue this split that we see right now.
+I hope that instead of being so divided, we can open a healthier dialogue and avoid continuing this split that we see right now.

 WHAT BRINGS YOU THE MOST JOY AT THIS AGE?

 I love working outside.
-I love doing things with the kids and seeing them be confident. it’s great and I am proud of them.
-But the real joy is when we go out and do things just Jesse and I. It’s fun to have a life partner that I know, once the kids are gone, we are going to thrive when we have our “empty nest”.
-We do so many things together, it doesn’t really matter if we’re kayaking or working in the garden, and just doing things together gives me a lot of joy.
+I love doing things with the kids and seeing them be confident.
+It’s great, and I am proud of them.
+But the real joy is when we go out and do things just Jesse and I. It’s fun to have a life partner that I know, once the kids are gone, we will thrive when we have our “empty nest.”
+We do so many things together; it doesn’t matter if we’re kayaking or working in the garden; just doing things together gives me a lot of joy.
 Having that strong relationship is magic.

 WHAT IS YOUR SUPERPOWER?